 Initial flight of the prototype was on 18 March 1961, with Mikhail V. Kozlov at the controls and navigator K.I.
 Malkhasin in the back seat.
-Pre-series machines followed, leading to production aircraft and introduction to service with the PVO in April 1965 as the "Tu-128", with the complex similarly redesignated "Tu-128S-4".
-The aircraft were built at State Factory Number 64 in Voronezh.
+First interception of a drone target was in the fall of 1962.
+Pre-series machines were built, leading to production aircraft and introduction to service with the PVO in April 1965 as the "Tu-128", with the complex similarly redesignated "Tu-128S-4".
+The production aircraft were built at State Factory Number 64 in Voronezh.
 When NATO learned of the machine, it was assigned the codename of "Fiddler".

 TUPOLEV TU-128: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 17.53 meters 57 feet 6 inches wing area 96.94 sq_meters 1,047 sq_feet length 30.06 meters 98 feet 7 inches height 7.15 meters 23 feet 5 inches empty weight 24,500 kilograms 54,015 pounds normal loaded weight 40,000 kilograms 88,185 pounds MTO weight 43,000 kilograms 96,340 pounds max speed at altitude* 1,665 KPH 1,035 MPH / 900 KT service ceiling 15,600 meters 51,185 feet range 2,565 kilometers 1,595 MI / 1,385 NMI _____________________ _________________ _______________________ * with armament

 Maximum range of the SARH R-4R was limited to the reach of the Smerch radar, roughly 25 kilometers (15.5 miles).
 The heat-seeking R-4T -- which was slightly shorter than the R-4R -- had only about half that range, presumably because it was difficult to get a heatseeker target lock at greater distances.
 Although the R-4 could intercept targets flying at high altitudes above the Tu-128, up to about 21,000 meters (69,000 feet), it had trouble intercepting targets at altitudes lower than a few kilometers; the R-4R was sensitive to false radar reflections from the Earth's surface, or "ground clutter", while the R-4T was sensitive to sources of heat on the ground.
 The R-4 had a maximum speed of Mach 1.6 and could maneuver at 15 gees.
-Since the R-4 did all the maneuvering, there was no need to beef up the Tu-128 and it was only stressed for a maximum of 2.5 gees.
+Since the R-4 did all the maneuvering, there was no need to beef up the Tu-128, and it was only stressed for a maximum of 2.5 gees -- a good roller-coaster can do better than that.
 Usual intercept doctrine was to launch an R-4R and R-4T together, on the basis that if one couldn't do the job in the face of countermeasures, the other might.